Charli3-Official/swap-demo-contract/README.md

 2. Ensure you have run `poetry install` to set up the environment
 3. Execute `charli3 --help` to display detailed information on all available command-line options

-## Usage

-The project includes a comprehensive command-line interface (CLI) for seamless transaction submission.
-To begin using the CLI, follow these steps:

-1. Navigate to the root directory of the project
-2. Ensure you have run `poetry install` to set up the environment
-3. Execute `charli3 --help` to display detailed information on all available command-line options

 ### Common Examples

 Below are some frequently used commands: